Categories

 The last rule I want to cover here is the last line of the paragraph.
 Should it get hyphenated?
 The default behavior for CSS is yes.
 I think that is okay, because the user already has seen hyphens through the document and the last word being hyphenated won’t be a surprise.
 Still aesthetically I could see wanting to keep the last word of the paragraph together and you can do that with this rule:

-p { hyphenate-limit-lines: always }
+p { hyphenate-limit-last: always }

 Force Wrapping Text